AFLplusplus/AFLplusplus/docs/afl-fuzz_approach.md

 observed traces.
 If a program always behaves the same for the same input data, it will earn a score of 100%.
 When the value is lower but still shown in purple, the fuzzing process is unlikely to be negatively affected.
-If it goes into red, you may be in trouble, since AFL will have difficulty discerning between meaningful and "phantom" effects of tweaking the input file.
+If it goes into red, you may be in trouble, since AFL++ will have difficulty discerning between meaningful and "phantom" effects of tweaking the input file.

 Now, most targets will just get a 100% score, but when you see lower figures,